kareemmahlees/tablex/.changeset/tricky-poems-fold.md

 "@tablex/core": patch
 ---

+## Modifications

+### Backend

-Fix a bug while creating connections.json file
+- Fix a bug while creating the connections file, previously it didn't create the parent directories before creating the file.
+- Return empty Vector if there are not tables in the database

+### Frontend

+- Make creating a connection more verbose with toast info